 For nearly five million years man has been on the move.
 Like migratory birds and animals, he has followed the seasons, driven by an insatiable curiosity and the eternal hunt for food.
-Of all of the obstructions he has faced on the way the sea has been his most challenging, but his determination and ingenuity even took care of that: an achievement that stands alongside the mastery over fire as the first of his most significant technological triumphs.
+Of all of the obstructions he has faced on the way the sea has been his most challenging, but his determination and ingenuity even took care of that.

-It is the conquest of the water barrier that has inspired the movement we call The First Mariners and to pay tribute to the people who first overcame the challenge of the sea by reaching back into time and by employing experimental archaeology to reconstruct their watercraft and their voyages; to become as close as we can to those ancient seafarers.
+It is the conquest of those water barriers that has inspired the movement we call The First Mariners and to pay tribute to the people who first overcame the challenge of the sea by reaching back into time and by employing experimental archaeology to reconstruct their watercraft and their voyages; to become as familiar as we can to those ancient seafarers.

 Our guidelines are flexible, there are no strict rules save that the components to build the craft must be as regionally authentic and that the voyages chosen are as credible as the distance of a vast time difference allows.

 Seasonal winds were not much different then, but ice ages lowered and raised sea levels dramatically.
 Islands appeared then vanished, temperatures rose and fell.
 Sea currents changed with the rise and fall of sea levels.